-- Improved connections: Enhance connections between different modes of transportation to elevate transportation experience and safety. - Need for bike lanes and increased safety: Increase the number of protected bike lanes and signage to support smooth traffic flow and improve safety for bicyclists. - Improved sidewalks: Repair, maintain, and fill gaps in sidewalk infrastructure to support pedestrian safety and active transportation. - Sufficient parking: Increase parking access so the community can enjoy Evanston's recreational and commercial amenities. - Public EV charging: Increase electric vehicle charging stations in public parking lots. - Maintain funding: Uphold current funding for bike lane expansion. - Improved CTA access: Add connections to the CTA.
+Improved connections: Enhance connections between different modes of transportation to elevate transportation experience and safety.
+Comment [8]: Clarify: is this for K-12 students only?
+University students?

+- Need for bike lanes and increased safety: Increase the number of protected bike lanes and signage to support smooth traffic flow and improve safety for bicyclists. - Improved sidewalks: Repair, maintain, and fill gaps in sidewalk infrastructure to support pedestrian safety and active transportation. - Sufficient parking: Increase parking access so the community can enjoy Evanston's recreational and commercial amenities. - Public EV charging: Increase electric vehicle charging stations in public parking lots. - Maintain funding: Uphold current funding for bike lane expansion. - Work with Transit Agencies to Improved CTA access: Add connections to the CTA. - Develop pedestrian-only zones at locations with a concentration of commercial, cultural, and other activities